RupankarCh/my-notes/Cloud Computing/readme.md

 The Challenges of Microservices
 • **Operational Overhead**: Managing 50 services is harder than managing one; it requires **automation (CI/CD) and orchestration (Kubernetes).**
 • **Data Consistency**: Keeping **data in sync across multiple databases** requires careful design (Eventual Consistency).
-• **Network Latency**: Every service call is a network "hop," which can slow down performance if not managed carefully.
+• **Networking Hurdle**s: Services need a reliable way to find and talk to each other as frey move across different servers.
 • Distributed **Tracing**: Debugging a request that travels through five different services requires **advanced monitoring** tools.
 • Cultural Shift: Requires a "DevOps" culture where teams are responsible for the code they write and the servers it runs on.
+• Deployment Risks: Updating one service shouldn't risk the stability of the entire
+• The **Solution**: Combining Containerization (Docker) with Orchestration(Kubernetes).

 ## Deploying Microservices:
-The Challenge of Microservices Scale
+**Docker: The Microservices Building Block**
-• Management Complexity: Manually tracking 50+ independent services, their versions, and their health is impossible.
-• Networking Hurdles: Services need a reliable way to find and talk to each other as frey move across different servers.
-• Resource Effciency: How do you ensure you aren't over-provisioning servers for small, lightweight services?
-• Deployment Risks: Updating one service shouldn't risk the stability of the entire
-• The Solution: Combining Containerization (Docker) wiff Orchestration (Kubernetes).
+• Encapsulation: **Packages the service and its exact dependencies into a single, immutable file** (the Image).
+• **Portability**: The same image runs identically on a developer's Mac, a testing server, and the AWS/Azure cloud.
+• **Lightweight** Footprint: Containers **share the host OS kernel, allowing dozens of microservices to run on a single virtual machine**.
+• **Version Control: Images can be tagged** (e.g., user-service:v2.1), making it easy to track exactly what code is running in production.
+• Fast Start-up: **Containers boot in seconds**, enabling the rapid scaling required for modern web apps.

+**Kubernetes: Automating the Lifecycle**
+• Desired **State Management**: You tell Kubernetes, "I want 3 copies of the Order Service running," and **it ensures that remains true 24/7**.
+• The **Pod** Concept: Kubernetes manages **"Pods" (groups of one or more containers),** which are the smallest deployable units in a cluster.
+• Declarative **Configuration: Everything is defined in code (YAML files), allowing you to version-control your entire infrastructure.**
+• **Abstraction of Hardware**: Developers don't need to know which server their code is on; Kubernetes treats the whole cluster as a single pool of resources.
+• Market Dominance: As an open-source standard, **K8s is supported by every major cloud provider** (EKS, AKS, GKE).

+**Advanced Kubernetes Features**
+• Self-Healing: **Automatically restarts failed containers** and reschedules them if a hardware node dies.
+• Automated Bin Packing: Intelligently places containers on servers based on their resource requirements to maximize hardware utility.
+• Secret & Configuration Management: Securely injects passwords and API keys into containers without hardcoding them in the image.
+• Storage Orchestration: Automatically attaches local or cloud storage (like EBS or Azure Disk) to containers that need to store data.
+• Batch Execution: Manages short-lived jobs and CI/CD workflows alongside long- running web services.